.begin() - Returns an iterator pointing to the start of the container

 .max_size() - Returns theoretical maximum number of elements that the container can hold

-.swap(other) - Swap content of current container with similar other container
+.swap(other) - Swap content of current container with other container of same type

-Note: The *emplace* member functions perform insertions a bit faster than *push* or *insert* functions as they construct the new element in-place (instead of creating and then copying them)
+The emplace member functions (like emplace_back, emplace_front, emplace_front, emplace etc.) perform insertions slightly faster than regular push or insert functions as they construct the new element in-place (instead of constructing the element and then copying it to that place).
+These are particularly useful for bulky composite types where copying is expensive.
+They take single list of variadic arguments required for that composite object

 Adaptors for Sequence Containers

-They provide a wrapper interface for Sequential containers
+They provide a wrapper interface for sequential containers.
+These are:

 Returns an iterator pointing to a placeholder element before the first element in the list